 Google Purchase Protection

 Your orders on Google are protected.
-You may be issued a partial or full replacement order, a refund, a gift card (in limited cases), or a courtesy coupon for a future order if you encounter an order issue as outlined in the below section on eligibility.
+You may be issued a partial or full replacement order, a refund, a gift card (in limited cases), or a courtesy code for a future order if you encounter an order issue as outlined in the below section on eligibility.

 A few things to note: